History

 The Army Geospatial Enterprise was conceived in the mid-2000’s, when the Army recognized the inefficiencies and lack of interoperability among Army systems using geospatial data.

-In August 2007, a U.S. Army Training and Doctrine Command analysis examined the geospatial gaps and capabilities,.
+In August 2007, a U.S. Army Training and Doctrine Command analysis examined the geospatial gaps and capabilities.
 The analysis recommended the establishment of a governance body to manage and coordinate geospatial activities.

 By late 2007, the Vice Chief of Staff of the Army signed the “Geospatial-Enterprise Governance Board Charter.”
 The charter established the Geospatial-Enterprise Governance Board (GGB) and the Geospatial Information Officer (GIO) position.